Gender inequality at work: what we can learn from our prehistoric ancestors

 6. Women likely played a key role in many religious rituals

 One hypothesis posits that religious beliefs were the core motivation behind cave paintings.
 “There is no archaeological evidence to exclude women’s involvement in conducting ceremonies.
 Prehistorians no longer believe women were kept out of this mysterious world.”
 In fact, some of them may well have served as shamans.

 7. Throughout history, women have fought in wars

 “In the 19th century, patriarchal western society could not accept the existence of female warriors.”
 However, excavations and research since that time have shown that women were indeed warriors.
-It is now commonly believed that there were female Viking warriors, a facet of that history which has been popularised by recent TV series.
+It is now commonly believed that there were female Viking warriors, a facet of that history which has been popularized by recent TV series.
 And archaeology has shown that the Amazons, who most likely came from a region between modern-day Russia and Kazakhstan, were real.

-Patou-Mathis breaks down many assumptions in her book, including the idea that prehistoric men were violent towards women.
+Patou-Mathis breaks down many assumptions in her book, including the idea that prehistoric men were violent toward women.
 Once again, skeletal analysis has proved that this was not necessarily the case.
 The book highlights the importance of diverse perspectives in understanding data and information.
 Without diversity, gender essentialism leads to bias and blind spots.

 This is where revisiting prehistory can have an impact on the workplace.
 In HR, for example, the essentialist vision that determines gender inequalities must be challenged.
 Companies need to promote role models that will inspire new career paths.
-In developing corporate strategy, we need to analyse the lessons of history better, so businesses can plan for a future that is culturally different from the present.
+In developing corporate strategy, we need to analyze the lessons of history better, so businesses can plan for a future that is culturally different from the present.
 My advice?
 Look to prehistory for inspiration.